aiyyer/MEA217/assets/files/MEA_217-Lecture8.md

 - Try out code snippets to get familiar with Pandas.
 This will take time to get familiar.
 So, patience is key
 - Download the file [pandas_introduction.ipynb](pandas_introduction.ipynb) and work through the sections.
 Finally, attempt the exercise in this file.
 Questions?
 Ask me
 - upload the file with your solution on moodle

-## Activity 4 (In class or at home)
-- You may complete this anytime by end of the weekend
-- Download the code []() and data []() and work through the code celss to get familiar with reading data and working with Pandas